treilhes/scenebuilder/docs/_devguide/0X-maven-build.md

 ## Maven Builds

+### Project ennvironment

+Maven musn't use an embedded

 ### Project build

 Building the project is pretty straightforward, a simple `mvn clean install` will build the project.